The Best Seasonal Produce for Autumn

-Looking for a all the best tips for selecting and preparing fall fruits and vegetables?
-The Fresh 20 guide to Autumn produce is here!
+Looking for all the best tips for selecting and preparing fall fruits and vegetables?
+The Fresh 20 Fall Produce Guide to seasonal fruits and vegetables is here!

 Do you want to try our FREE

 Eating seasonally isn’t just beneficial to your health, it’s more sustainable and better for the earth.
 This reference guide breaks down how to choose, store and cook fall produce.

 They are low in calories, high in fiber and Vitamin A, and have a unique sweet nutty flavor.
 Roasting brings out the best flavors, so when possible use this simple cooking method.
 When selecting your squash, choose a heavy squash with unblemished skin and dry, intact stem.
 With the seeds contained in the round bottom, the neck of the squash is full of delicious meat – so choose a wider neck over a thin one.

 Packed with antioxidants and vitamin K, grapes make a delicious and healthy snack.
 Look for plump grapes with a green, flexible stem.
 They’re the perfect compliment to salads with nuts and seeds, and dressed with tangy vinaigrette.